 Guide to the Curriculum Collection

 The Curriculum Collection (CC), located in the Social Sciences, Health, and Education Library (SSHEL), is representative of only part of the vast core of materials related to teacher education at the University of Illinois at Urbana-Champaign Library.
-The emphasis of the CC is on textbooks, curriculum guides, related multimedia materials, and a collection of catalogs from textbook publishers.
-The CC is supplemented and enhanced by the School (-S) Collection of children’s and young adult books which is housed in the same room.
+The emphasis of the CC is on textbooks, curriculum guides, and related multimedia materials.
+The CC is supplemented and enhanced by the School Collection of children’s and young adult books which is housed in the same room.
 The primary purpose of the Curriculum Collection is to support the instructional programs of the College of Education and the methods courses in the subject disciplines for preparation of early childhood, elementary, and secondary school teachers.
-Together with the S-Collection, it serves the curriculum needs of the children’s literature courses taught in the College of Education and the School of Information Sciences.
+Together with the S-Collection, it serves the curriculum needs of the children’s literature courses taught in the College of Education and the School of Information Sciences (iSchool).

 Materials in the Curriculum Collection

 - Textbooks and textbook series from major publishers in the following areas: English/Language Arts, English as a Second Language (ESL), Fine Arts, Foreign Languages, Health/Safety, History/Geography, Literacy, Mathematics, Multicultural, Reading, Science, Social Studies, and Special Education; limited materials are also available for Adult Basic Education and Early Childhood Education

 Because of space and budgetary considerations, the following restrictions are observed: materials in the Curriculum Collection do not duplicate items in the University Library unless strong need is shown.
 A selective collection of music materials is maintained in the Music and Performing Arts Library.
 Typically, materials published within the last ten years are located in SSHEL and circulate for 2 weeks; older materials are located in the Oak Street storage facility and circulates for 4-16 weeks.